 From Recurly to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Recurly data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Recurly to Redshift, Recurly to BigQuery, Recurly to Azure SQL Data Warehouse, Recurly to PostgreSQL, Recurly to Panoply, and Recurly to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Recurly to Redshift, Recurly to BigQuery, Recurly to Azure Synapse Analytics, Recurly to PostgreSQL, Recurly to Panoply, and Recurly to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Recurly to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Recurly data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Recurly with Grafana.
+With just a few clicks, Stitch starts extracting your Recurly data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.